 Ecuador’s political background

 One of the main challenges that political parties in Ecuador face is the lack of support from the public.
 Despite the votes, they are still one of the least trusted institutions in the country.
-But public opinion reports do show a notable improvement of confidence in the National Assembly.
-The approval rate has tripled from 21,8% in 2008, to 64,4% in 2014 according to recent studies of research agency Perfiles de Opinion.
-This figure is well above Latin America´s average approval rate of 32%, according to the Latinobarometer 2011.
-This positive development can largely be explained by the major reform of the constitutional process and the transition of Congress to the National Assembly (AN), which was realized in 2008.
+However, recent public opinion reports do show a notable improvement of confidence in the National Assembly.
+The approval rate has tripled from 21,8% in 2008, to 64,4% in 2014.
+This figure is well above Latin America´s average approval rate of 32%.
+This positive development can largely be explained by the major reform of the constitutional process in 2008.

 On a political organization level, participation of youth and women still needs attention.
 Even though women’s representation in the National Assembly reached 39%, after the local elections of 2014 women’s representation in local governments is just 25.7%.
 Also, only 13.4% of the elected authorities were under 30 years of age.